Who are the Native American peoples?

 2. The Sioux

-The Sioux, or Dakota, Lakota, and Nakota, inhabit primarily the Great Plains of the United States and Canada.
-They are renowned for their nomadic lifestyle centered on buffalo hunting, as well as their warrior culture.
-The Sioux play a central role in Native American history, particularly during the resistance against American expansion in the 19th century.
+The Sioux, also known as Dakota, Lakota, and Nakota, primarily inhabit the Great Plains of the United States and Canada.
+They are renowned for their nomadic lifestyle centered on bison hunting, as well as their warrior culture.
+The Sioux play a central role in Native American history, particularly in the resistance against American expansion in the 19th century.

 3. The Navajos

-The Navajo, or Diné, are one of the largest indigenous groups in the United States, primarily located in the Southwest, as part of the Navajo Nation.
-They are known for their crafts, including rug weaving and silver jewelry making.
+The Navajo, or Diné, are one of the largest Native American groups in the United States, primarily located in the Southwest, within the Navajo Nation.
+They are known for their craftsmanship, including rug weaving and silver jewelry making.
 The Navajo have a rich spiritual tradition that emphasizes harmony with nature and community.

-The Hopi live primarily in Arizona, in villages located on mesas.
-They are known for their dryland agriculture, using traditional irrigation techniques.
+The Hopi people live primarily in Arizona, in villages located on mesas.
+They are renowned for their arid agriculture, using traditional irrigation techniques.
 The Hopi are also known for their religious ceremonies, dances, and pottery, which reflect their deep connection to the land.

 5. The Cherokees